Dining in Oregon

 We went on walks and ordered food delivery and drove around Sacramento.
 It's still a pandemic gathering, but we enjoyed each other!

-We did talk about the current mess in D.C., We all need to vent a worry together.
+We did talk about the current mess in D.C., We all need to vent and worry together.
 But we kept it to a minimum.
 Mostly we enjoyed this brief visit and planned for the excitement ahead in coming months.

 I'm so grateful that we've all stayed healthy.